Wednesday, September 25, 2019

 If I am autistic, I would just want people to know about it, without me explaining.
 Family, friends, people at work… And I don’t want them to treat me differently.
 Or pity me.
 Just except me the way I am, watch out for things that trigger me, but don’t treat me differently.

-25 years old and in New Jersey Right now I am job hunting.
+Right now, I am job-hunting.
 I write articles and manage the website for The Empathetic Aspie.
 I love writing articles to help others.
-How I want to change the world: I would like to inspire people to be kinder for each other.

 33. Illinois.
 USA Question Interviewer asked: What do you do for a living?
 Do you like it?
 This question is always weird to me.
 I don’t like classifying any singular thing as “what I do for a living” what is “a living” ?
 Anyway...
 The way I was taught to answer this question; currently I stay home with my twin toddlers during the day and challenge myself a couple times a week as a server.
 Something someone might be surprised to know about me is that: I’ve had over 40 amateur competitive boxing matches with only 5 losses and a national championship on my resume.
 This put me on Team USA for that year which I was able to train at the Olympic Training Center in Colorado Springs.
 In my opinion my biggest accomplishment thus far is : Winning nationals in a sport for Team USA is definitely my biggest “accomplishment” which provides tangible evidence for others to see both who do and don’t know me what I have accomplished..
 But, honestly, athleticism comes fairly naturally for me.
 What doesn’t, is feeling a sense of understanding.
 Discovering my autism is probably truly my biggest accomplishment ever.
 I truly never thought it was possible to know why I was so often confused, misunderstood, frustrated and subconsciously angry.
 Having never connected dots fully with anything ever it was the first time it happened and I finally could express how intelligent and misunderstood I’ve been for my whole conscious life.
 How I want to change the world: Right now, the world is focusing so much on negative energy and spinning things in negative ways when a positive approach is almost always an option just a more difficult one.
 I hope that I have enough energy and strength to help one person at a time change their instinctual negative mindset to a positive one.
 Help other people become fully aware of themselves which took me 33 years to do.
 The more people that can see mistakes as truly and absolutely learning lessons and not an ego crush, the world overall and long term will be better off.
 This is my belief.
 Something I wished those without autism knew about autism is that: We just communicate and see the world in a way that only someone who directly experiences it can understand it is similar to how I understand those who experience racism or prejudice for being homosexual.
 Unless you’ve seen the world through or eyes there is no way you can ever fully understand it.
 So telling someone that you know them better or know what is better for them than they know themselves is very closed minded.
 I would never argue with someone who told me who they truly are.
 Also, many autistics as I understand it do not naturally read between the lines , understand social expectations or have the ability to make assumptions.
 Expecting an autistic person to do any of these things is really doing a disservice to your relationship.
 Say what you mean.
 Mean what you say.
 We say exactly what we mean unless we are upset (haha), but if we have left any questions of grey area for you please do not ever make an assumption of our intent.
 Just ask.
 Please.
 Our language the way we process in our brain and how we have to express that in current society is like a foreign language.
 Hahahaha.
 For example; Imagine you come here from China and speak only Chinese.
 You have no friends or family and you come to America where English is the main language.
 This person will be able to succeed when they find the proper resources to help them but until then, how on earth can this person succeed at all?
 Also, never ever make an assumption from the words that come from an autistic person’s mouth.
 If you feel any assumption, clarify clarify clarify.
 Sometimes we don’t say what we really mean but we very very rarely if ever have emotional unsaid intent behind words that we say.
 Something I want to tell to the rest of the people on the spectrum: Be patient and be kind to yourself.
 It isn’t always easy but you have many people who truly feel and experience things the same way you do.
 Find your people that get you and help you.
 Take care of yourself.